-To provide the best possible learning environment for every child, St. Andrew’s School Association raises funds for much needed capital investments at the school.
+To provide the best possible learning environment for every child, St. Andrew’s School Association raises funds for whole-school activities and much needed capital investments at the school.

 Here are some easy ways you can support the school through your everyday shopping:

-Every purchase of Sitkins adhesive name labels using the school’s unique code 18629 provides income for the school
+Every purchase of Stikins adhesive name labels using the school’s unique code 18629 provides income for the school

 With over 3,300 retailers including Amazon, Argos, John Lewis, ASOS, Booking.com, eBay, Boden, and M&S, do your online shopping through easyfundraising and everytime you make a purchase, the retailer sends us a free donation, at no extra cost to you!
 And to make it super easy, they have a mobile app and a donation widget reminder that you can add to your PC or laptop!